Note: Our best cloud services round-up has been fully updated. This feature was first published in October 2012.

-What's so great about the cloud?
+What's so great about the cloud anyway?

 Even more conveniently, much of this happens automatically – so for example cloud-based music services know when you've bought new music and make it available to all your devices immediately, and cloud-based storage knows when you've updated a file and updates its copy accordingly.